Alexandra Brown

-Alex Brown is a No.1 bestselling British author and columnist, of eleven books including the hugely popular Carrington's series, The Great Christmas Knit Off, The Great Village Show, The Secret of Orchard Cottage and A Postcard from Italy.
-Her uplifting books are published worldwide and have been translated into seven languages.
+Alex Brown is a British author and columnist.
+She has written eleven novels, including the Carrington's series, The Great Christmas Knit Off, The Great Village Show, The Secret of Orchard Cottage, and A Postcard from Italy.
+Her books are published internationally and have been translated into seven languages.

 Formerly the City Girl columnist for The London Paper, she signed a three-book deal with HarperCollins publishers to write the Carrington's series of novels.
 In 2014 she signed a second three-book deal with HarperCollins to write the Tindledale series.

 Biography

 Alexandra was born in Brighton and worked in financial services for many years.
 After leaving the corporate world she won a competition to write the weekly City Girl column for The London Paper.

 Alexandra was well known for writing the City Girl column for the London Paper.
 This role began in 2006 following a competition win.
 She has also written short stories and articles for a wide range of magazines, including Prima and Cosmopolitan.

 She got her first book deal after meeting a HarperCollins editor at a Romantic Novelists' Association party, and they worked together on what was to become the Carrington series.
 In 2014, HarperCollins signed her to write a further series of three books set in the fictional village of Tindledale.